Data Systems/Reporting Requirements

 18.104.22.168 When to Collect Enrollment Information

-For Non-Title XIX/XXI eligible individuals, information necessary to complete an 834 transaction is usually collected during the intake and assessment process (see Section 12.5 - Assessment and Service Planning).
-Provider Manual Attachment 13.1.1, 834 Transaction Data Requirements that can be obtained by calling the Provider Services Call Center at 866-796-0542 which contains a list of the data elements necessary to create an 834 enrollment transaction.
+For Non-Title XIX/XXI eligible individuals, information necessary to complete an enrollment is usually collected during the intake and assessment process (see Section 12.6 - Assessment and Service Planning).

 For AHCCCS enrolled individuals, the 834 information will be provided to The Health Plan by AHCCCS.